 The laws of Judaism and Islam both established inheritance rights for women long before these rights established in most Western countries -The Inheritance Rights of Women under Jewish and Islamic Law by Mary F. Radford

 The world is going towards making Men and Women the same person in every aspect they are not.
 Men and Women possess strengths and weaknesses, making the perfect combinations for creating a successful family.
-There has been research that shows obvious differences between Men and Women in terms of physical, biological, psychological, behavioral, and thinking.
+Research shows obvious differences between Men and Women in terms of physical, biological, psychological, behavioral, and thinking.
 Some of the interesting facts are

 Women are much more emotional than Men.

-Women can read between the lines along with facial expressions way better than Men.
+Women can read between the lines and facial expressions way better than Men.

 Men are problem solver without talking about it, whereas Women gets depression if they do not share their problems with their friends,

-The male brain is geared slightly more toward math, whereas women are better at language.
+The male brain is more geared toward math, whereas women are better at language.

 "The laws of Judaism and Islam both established inheritance rights for women long before these rights were established in most Western countries" -The Inheritance Rights of Women Under Jewish and Islamic Law by Mary F. Radford

-There is a situation where Man and Women get equal shares; some examples are below.
+There is a situation where Men and Women get equal shares; some Islamic inheritance examples are below.

 If the mother's husband and siblings are the only surviving heirs, then both get 1/2 (i.e., One-half) of equal shares.